zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/how-default-mapping-work.md

 The default mapping will try to map the SourceTransactionId to the next column available.

-- It will try to map to SourceDateCreated but the type doesn't match
+- It will try to map to DestinationDateCreated but the type doesn't match
-- It will try to map to SourceInvoiceId and will find a perfect match!
+- It will try to map to DestinationInvoiceId and will find a perfect match!

 The mapping is now: